Home

 (1890-1961)

-In the summer of 1908, when Lula was 18, she left the family home on Diamond Street in Mt.
-Pleasant and moved to Pittsburgh's East End, temporarily lodging on 167 Auburn Street.
-She was back home in Mt.
-Pleasant the following year.
+In the summer of 1908, when Lula was 18, she left the family home on Diamond Street in Mount Pleasant and moved to Pittsburgh's East End, temporarily lodging on 167 Auburn Street.
+She was back home in Mount Pleasant the following year.

 A 1908 postcard from Verna "S." (identity otherwise unknown) teased that Lula's beau, Samuel S. Swift, "was in Bridgeport Sat. eve."
 The note went on to say, "I have not been in the store but have spoke to him several times on the street."
 A card from Ralph Stairs asked, "How is S.S.S. getting along."

 Sam himself sent Lula occasional cards, including one in July (year unknown) stating, "I will be down Sat. evening about 8 o'clock.
 Yours, SSS.
 My address is No. 11 South, Greensburg, Pa."
 Another said, "I will be up Wed. evening.
 I hope you are well and happy.
 I had a good time while away.
 I was away so long.
 Yours, S.S.S."
-The latter card is shown at left.
+The latter card is seen here.

-In 1910-12, the Swifts resided in the coal and coke patch town of Braznell, Fayette County, PA.
+When the federal census was taken in 1910, the newlyweds lived under the roof of Lula's parents on Diamond Street in Mount Pleasant.
+Samuel's occupation was listed as manager of a department store.
+Later that year, they relocated to the coal and coke patch town of Braznell, Fayette County, PA.
 (Today Braznell is known as Grindstone.)
 There, Lula received cards from her sister Bess and sister in law Mary L., reporting on family news.
-One card, from friend Pearl, asked if she was returning to Mt.
-Pleasant for "Old Home Week" to see the "big show in town."
+One card, from friend Pearl, asked if she was returning to Mount Pleasant for "Old Home Week" to see the "big show in town."

 Lula received many greeting and birthday cards in the early years of her marriage.
 Among the senders were Ralph Stairs in Pittsburgh; brother Clyde Stairs; Mrs. Emery "Etta" Davis in Johnstown, PA; cousin Jessie (Thurston) Piper; Stella (?) in Jerome, PA; Ina (?) in Pittsburgh; and "Aunt Maggie," believed to have been the wife of her father's brother, David Oliver Stairs.

-Among her most regular correspondents was her cousin Lucinda (Crosby) Kelly, who at the time was unmarried and helping raise her younger brothers and sisters in Stauffer, near Mt.
-Pleasant.
+Among her most regular correspondents was her cousin Lucinda (Crosby) Kelly, who at the time was unmarried and helping raise her younger brothers and sisters in Stauffer, near Mount Pleasant.

 Unmarried younger sister Bess wrote a card, circa May 1910: